zorggn/love-asl/readme.md

 	- Fixed bugs relating to methods that the library doesn't override.
 	- Fixed sinc interpolator ringing bug.

+#### V

+	- Added getMixMethod/setMixMethod to select how TSM frames are mixed together, either through linear or cosine interpolation (to preserve power); default setting is automatic method selection whether TSM is active, or if just resampling, even at +/- 100%.

 #### V?.? () - TODO

 	- Add missing versions to :queue. (rest of the parameters, that is)